 Ambient Occlusion – Off

-Ambient Occlusion adds contact shadows where two surfaces or objects meet and where an object blocks light from reaching another nearby game element.
-This COD Vanguard setting has 3 different modes in Call of Duty: Vanguard: Both(Dynamic & Static), Dynamic Only, Static Only, and Off.
-Turning Ambient Occlusion off will give you an 8% increase in performance.
-Turn the GTAO quality below this setting to low as well.
+Ambient Occlusion provides contact shadows in the event that two objects or surfaces meet and also when an object blocks light from reaching another game element.
+The COD Vanguard settings comes with 3 distinct modes available within Call of Duty: Vanguard: Both(Dynamic & Static) Static Only and Dynamic Only and Off.
+The option to turn the Ambient Occlusion off will result in an increase of 8% in performance.
+Make sure to set off the GTAO quality down below this level to low too.

 Screen Space Reflection – Off